MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-azure-ad-b2b.md

     * Classic workspaces tied to Office 365 Groups:
         * Guest user can't create or be Admins of these workspaces
         * Guest users can be members
-    * Sending unplanned invites isn't supported for workspace access lists
+    * Sending ad hoc invites isn't supported for workspace access lists
     * Power BI Publisher for Excel isn't supported for guest users
     * Guest users can't install a Power BI Gateway and connect it to your organization
     * Guest users can't install apps publish to the entire organization